ramazancetinkaya/mysql-backup/README.md

 $backupLibrary = new BackupLibrary($pdo);
 ```

-- To back up a MySQL database to an SQL file:
+- Perform a database backup:
 ```php
 // Perform a backup
 $backupPath = 'backup/';